 Skill and Experience Definition Executive leadership Successful business history at a senior executive level, including international business management.
 Board experience Experience as a non-executive director of a listed company.
 Succession planning Experience in identifying and growing talent to fill leadership and business-critical positions.
 Strategy Demonstrable ability to develop and implement successful business strategy.
 Experience in overseeing management for the delivery of strategic objectives.
-Governance Awareness of global governance practices and trends. • Experience in the identification and resolution of regulatory issues across a wide range of jurisdictions.
+Governance Awareness of global governance practices and trends.
+Experience in the identification and resolution of regulatory issues across a wide range of jurisdictions.
 Financial acumen/ Corporate finance Experience in financial accounting and reporting and evaluating financial risks and the adequacy of financial controls.
 Understanding of key financial drivers of business and corporate finance.
 Understanding of capital markets.
+Information Technology/Data Analytics/Cybersecurity Understanding of information technology systems and data analytics.
+Cybersecurity experience.
 Risk management Experience in anticipating, evaluating and managing risks across various countries, regulatory systems or business environments.
 Global experience Experience in developing and implementing successful and sustainable operational/ governance structures in new geographies and jurisdictions.
 Exposure to different political, cultural and regulatory business environments.
-Health, safety and environmental Experience in a role with responsibility for the health and safety of employees.
+Environmental, Health and Safety Experience in a role with responsibility for the health and safety of employees.
 Experience implementing and improving health and safety processes/ management systems.
-Experience with social responsibility issues.
-Human resources and executive remuneration • Experience leading large, diverse and geographically distributed teams, promoting inclusion and diversity.
-Experience in talent management and culture. • Senior executive role or board experience of remuneration frameworks that aim to attract and retain high caliber of executives and other employees.
+Experience with environmental, social responsibility and governance issues.
+Human resources and executive remuneration Experience leading large, diverse and geographically distributed teams, promoting inclusion and diversity.
+Experience in talent management and culture.
+Senior executive role or board experience of remuneration frameworks that aim to attract and retain high caliber of executives and other employees.
 Manufacturing Senior executive experience or technical experience in the manufacturing sector, including end-to-end supply chain and LEAN Manufacturing.
-Market experience/ Customer Centricity/Innovation 1 • Experience in next generation insight, digital and customer experience.
+Market experience/ Customer Centricity/Innovation Experience in next generation insight, digital and customer experience.
 Experience in technical innovation and new product development.
 Experience in retail industry and merchandise expertise.
 Industry knowledge.
 Australian market and investor base experience.
-Commercial Brand Management/ Marketing Experience in brand building and consumer marketing.
-Experience in new products commercialization.
+Sales/Marketing Experience in brand and product marketing.
+Experience in sales leadership.
+Building material and/or adjacent knowledge.

 The Board regularly reviews its skills matrix to make sure it covers the skills needed to address existing and emerging business and governance issues relevant to the Company.
-During the year, we identified a number of areas that could be strengthened on the Board, including (i) executive leadership, (ii) financial acumen/corporate finance, and (iii) Australian market and investor base experience.
+During the year, we identified a number of areas that could be strengthened on the Board, including (i) executive leadership, (ii) financial acumen/corporate finance, (iii) sales and marketing experience, and (iv) operational experience, particularly in end-to-end supply chain.
+Additionally, IT/cybersecurity and ESG remain focus areas.
 Each of these areas are key considerations as part of the Board renewal process and are aligned with the Company's strategic plan.